dbforge/nUpdate/README.md

 - Many configuration settings which let you control your updates easily
 - Secured update packages by signing with SHA512 and 8912 Bit RSA-keys
 - Smart error handling with automated resetting data if an operation failed
-- Interfaces and event system provide the possibility to use own Graphic User Interfaces that can be shown to the client
+- Interfaces, service providers and event-based/task-based asynchronous patterns provide the possibility to use own Graphical - User Interfaces that can be shown to the client
+- Smart statistics about the downloads of your updates

 ### Version
 2.0.0.0 Beta Build 4 (Could contain bugs)